What are Secret or Sacred Objects

 An Aboriginal object is one that is of cultural heritage significance to Aboriginal people generally or a particular group or community of Aboriginal people in Victoria.

-Secret or sacred objects are secret or sacred according to Aboriginal tradition.
-Aboriginal Traditional Owners are best placed to determine what Aboriginal objects are classified as secret or sacred.
+Secret or Sacred Objects are secret or sacred according to Aboriginal tradition.
+Aboriginal Traditional Owners are the people who can say what Aboriginal objects are secret or sacred.

 - associated with a traditional burial

 - created for ceremonial, religious or burial purposes

 - used or seen only by certain people

 - sourced from or containing materials that only certain members of the community can use or see.

 Objects that are made for sale are not secret or sacred items.

 Returning objects to Traditional Owners